MEET THE TEAM

-Guilty Pleasure: Cupcakes, donuts and Gossip Girl on Monday nights.
+Guilty Pleasure: Madeleines from Balthazar, anything Isabel Marant, and The Bachelor on Monday nights.

 Growing up on a farm in the Midwest, Jeff was more familiar finding used farm equipment at “trunk shows” rather than women’s fashion jewelry.
 He quickly graduated from the farm to the big city of Chicago where he earned his CPA and started work in various finance and accounting roles at The Tribune Company.
 Moving to the west coast in the mid-90’s, Jeff found his way to the Walt Disney Company where he served as Director of Finance for their art and collectibles division spreading the love of Mickey to fans around the world – in the most profitable way of course.
 He then moved to “the dark side” and joined Lucasfilm as their Corporate Controller.
 Prior to joining Stella & Dot, he was the CFO of the Gymboree Corporation and brings a diverse background of finance skills in consumer product goods and retail industries from both public and private businesses.

 Typical Jeff: Arriving early and tirelessly looking for ways to be more efficient, protecting the company from harm and always thinking through the long-term impact of every important business decision